 Using a discourse analytic strategy called microanalysis of face-to-face dialogue, Bavelas and her team have discovered two classes of listening behavior (8Bavelas, Gerwing, Healing, & Tomori, 2017).
 The first, generic responding, includes those familiar and ubiquitous utterances such as “m-hm” or actions such as head nods that can go anywhere in a narrative and usually occur in the backchannel of speech; that is, these behaviors do not signal that the listener wants an extended turn at talk.
 The second, specific responding, includes specified utterances and actions that are tied to specific points of a story.
 For example, in one study Bavelas’s team did a detailed analysis of a close-call story about a bedside lamp that got so hot it caught the pillow on fire while the woman was sleeping (The Sleeper Story; 6Bavelas, Coates, & Johnson, 2002).
-In their analysis, Bavelas and her team noticed that, “At the precise moment when the speaker described the light as ‘really strong’…the addressee bit her lip.
-When the speaker went on to say that it was a ‘hot light,’ the addressee smiled and looked alarmed at the same time, conveying that she had begun to anticipate what the close call might be” (7Bavelas & Gerwing, 2011, p.
-188).
+In their analysis, Bavelas and her team noticed that,

+[a]t the precise moment when the speaker described the light as ‘really strong’…the addressee bit her lip.
+When the speaker went on to say that it was a ‘hot light,’ the addressee smiled and looked alarmed at the same time, conveying that she had begun to anticipate what the close call might be.
+(7Bavelas & Gerwing, 2011, p.
+188)

 Thus, behaviors such as biting one’s lip are called specific because “they would definitely not fit just anywhere.
 None of the addressee responses described above would have made sense if they had occurred earlier or at other points in the story” (p.
 188).
 8.2Table 8.2 summarises the characteristics of generic and specific responses.

 Importantly, both generic and specific responding can be audible (heard) or visible (seen); the primary distinction is whether the listening response is placed at a specific point in the conversation, presumably on purpose by the listener to communicate something to the speaker (5Bavelas, Black, Chovil, Lemery, & Mullett, 1988).
 In his book Using Language, Herb 36Clark (1996) posited that listening behaviors signal attending, understanding, and identification.
 As part of a joint contribution to discourse, typical listening behaviors operate to signal to disclosers they are understood well enough for current purposes and that there is the building of mutual knowledge between interlocutors.
 Clark further claimed that contributions to discourse are achieved in two main phases, the presentation phase and the acceptance phase.
 As part of the acceptance phase, listeners can engage in a range of behaviors, some of which will provide more valid evidence of understanding.
-In particular, Clark laid out four types of positive evidence of understanding, including (1) displays (e.g., using immediacy cues, and verbal statements acknowledging emotions), (2) exemplifications (e.g., paraphrasing, using iconic gestures), (3) assertions (i.e., generic backchannel responses), and (4) presuppositions (i.e., uptaking or initiating the next turn).
+In particular, Clark laid out four types of positive evidence of understanding, including (1) displays (e.g. using immediacy cues, and verbal statements acknowledging emotions), (2) exemplifications (e.g. paraphrasing, using iconic gestures), (3) assertions (i.e. generic backchannel responses), and (4) presuppositions (i.e. uptaking or initiating the next turn).
 Displays and exemplifications offer more explicit evidence of understanding than assertions and presuppositions.
 In this framework, listening is a joint construal problem – the listener and the speaker are collaboratively settling on what the speaker is to be taken to mean.
 As related to generic and specific responding, there is implicit versus explicit uptake of a speaker’s proposition; that is, specific responses assist the joint construal process more than generic responding because specific responses are more clearly communicating understanding.
 As my primary area of research and teaching is what Wolvin and Coakley call therapeutic listening (what my team and I call supportive listening), I will use this context to illustrate how Clark’s model can be used to explain competence in at least one important listening context.